Stream Foundations: Chunks, Buffers, and Backpressure

 How the Stream API Evolved

-Streams have existed since early Node releases, but the first versions were heavily event-oriented.
-Older streams exposed pause(), but in Node v0.8 that signal was advisory; some sources could still emit data after pause() while lower layers caught up.
+Streams have existed since early Node releases, but the first versions were strongly event-oriented.
+Older streams exposed pause(), but in Node v0.8 that signal was advisory.
+Some sources could still emit data after pause() while lower layers caught up.

 Later releases added higher-level coordination around that contract.
 Node v10.0 added callback-based stream.pipeline() and stream.finished(), and Readable async iterator support arrived in the Node 10 line before becoming non-experimental later.
 The Promise utilities used in modern examples live in node:stream/promises; that API was added in v15.0.
 Current Node keeps compatibility behavior because old stream patterns still exist in userland and in long-lived applications.